-Almost everyone has experienced a headache at some point in there life.
+Almost everyone has experienced a headache at some point in their life.
 They can be brought on by many things including stress, anxiety, lack of sleep, neurological disorders, etc which are all normal reasons.
 If your headaches are frequent, that is not normal however.
 In that case, they may be caused by dental problems and treatment from a dentist could help significantly.

 Frequent or constant headaches, particularly experienced when you wake up in the morning, may be a result of dysfunction in the temporomandibular joints (TMJ), the joints on the side of your mouth that open and close your mouth.
 TMJ headaches are often misdiagnosed by health practitioners.